 History repeats itself, even of recent vintage: stagnating exports, firming oil prices, a nose-diving rupee, stumbling manufacturing, a crashing Sensex, agrarian distress and logjam in Parliament had all taken up permanent residence on the front pages of the ...
 Business Standard, 1 week ago

 Which is the least reformed sector of the Indian economy?
 No prizes for guessing the obvious answer, agriculture.
-But that is not open season for the reform-or-die brigade to tilt yet again at the bogeys of minimum support prices, input subsidies ...Business Standard India, 1 week ago
+But that is not open season for the reform-or-die brigade to tilt yet again at the bogeys of minimum support prices, input subsidies ...Business Standard India, 1 month ago

 Like the proverbial trees, much of the commentary on the Budget has obscured the real wood.
 The numbers have been scrutinised, as they should be.
 The Budget has also been analysed for its reform potential and for what it does for specific activities.
 This ...Business Standard, 2 months ago

 The finance minister and the government have met the immediate challenge.
 The wine this time is new and also in a new bottle, which, though not full, is less than half empty, says Shreekant Sambrani.
 How do you craft the annual Budget of a $2 trillion economy, the world's 10th largest (or the third, if reckoned in purchase-parity terms) that satisfies many conflicting expectations?
 Especially when your government has been increasingly criticised for not making much progress in the last nine ...Rediff.com, 2 months ago

 on your WebpageAdd Widget >Get your members hooked!